Storm of Fuck: Plot

-At his cabin, Dexter (Michael C. Hall) talks with Harrison (Jack Alcott).
-Harrison reveals that Hannah died three years ago due to pancreatic cancer and he found a letter that Dexter sent to Hannah which is clear he didn't die.
-Harrison was sent to foster homes in Miami but managed to get to Oregon and track down "Jim Lindsay".
-Dexter allows him to sleep at his cabin, despite being tormented by Debra (Jennifer Carpenter) saying that he will screw up Harrison's life.
+Dexter (Michael C. Hall) talks with Harrison (Jack Alcott) at his cabin.
+Harrison reveals that Hannah died three years ago due to pancreatic cancer, and he found a letter that Dexter sent to Hannah, which is clear he didn't die.
+Harrison was sent to foster homes in Miami but managed to get to Oregon and track down "Jim Lindsay."
+Dexter allows him to sleep at his cabin, despite being tormented by Debra (Jennifer Carpenter), saying that he will screw up Harrison's life.

 The next day, Dexter notices blood trails outside his cabin from when he killed Matt and begins to cover it up.
-However, the police arrives, which includes Angela (Julia Jones).
-Angela informs him that Matt's disappearance in the surrounding areas is prompting a search party and they want to use his cabin as a camp, which Dexter accepts.
+However, the police arrive, which includes Angela (Julia Jones).
+Angela informs him that Matt's disappearance in the surrounding areas is prompting a search party.
+They want to use his cabin as a camp, which Dexter accepts.
 Angela also meets Harrison, who covers for Dexter by claiming to be "Jim Lindsay's son."
 Dexter helps in the investigation, which is actually a ruse in order to dispose of evidence incriminating him.
 He also throws one of Matt's gloves near a highway.
-Authorities find the dead deer and Angela gets into a conflict with the Seneca people in the area, as the area falls under their forests.
+Authorities find the dead deer, and Angela gets into a conflict with the Seneca people in the area, as the area falls under their forests.
 One of them calls out Angela for giving priority to Matt instead of searching for their missing people.

 After getting a helicopter from Olsen (Fredric Lehne) to help with their investigation, Angela talks with Dexter.
-She is actually happy with Harrison's return and reveals that her daughter Audrey (Johnny Sequoyah) is actually adopted, suggesting to Dexter that he should enroll him in high school and prepare him for his future.
+She is actually happy with Harrison's return.
+Angela reveals that her daughter Audrey (Johnny Sequoyah) has actually been adopted, suggesting to Dexter that he should enroll him in high school and prepare him for his future.
 Harrison joins a search party consisting of high schoolers and bonds with Audrey.
 He helps them break into a locked cabin, where they smoke and question Harrison's life.
 When Harrison leaves, a few kids lurk into his backpack, finding out that he constantly draws.
-Harrison watches them from afar but he does not bring it up.
+Harrison watches them from afar, but he does not bring it up.